 “Not my good mistress,” called the Mad Cat.

 “Friend,” I sayt.
 “I’ve read that women are of two sorts.
 Some are wiser, better learned, discreeter, and more constant than a number of men.

 “But another and worser sort are fond, foolish, wanton, flibbergibs, tattlers, triflers, wavering, witless, without council, feeble, careless, rash, proud, dainty, tale-bearers, eavesdroppers, rumour-raisers, evil-tongued, worse-minded, and in every way doltified with the dregs of the devil’s dunghill.”

 Then I leapt up on my legs like Hungrie Lion Rampant and trod a few paces.
 I cried, “Behold a true representation of a woman’s soul!”

 Prick-eared dark devils against the light, lashing their tails and clawing the air.

-I’ve no idea how Gib could have read the extract about women he quotes almost verbatim from Bishop John Aylmer.
-He’s unlikely to have come across anything written by Aylmer in the Catholic households he lived in.
-John Aylmer (c1521-1594) was a scholar, political thinker, and later Bishop of London.
+I’ve no idea how Gib could have come across the description of two sorts of women he quotes almost verbatim from Bishop John Aylmer.
+Aylmer (c1521-1594) was a scholar, political thinker, and Bishop of London.
 And a supporter of a woman’s right to rule.
 Or at least of Elizabeth’s right – obviously, she was one of the better sort of women.